aws/aws-parallelcluster/tests/integration-tests/README.md

 with the specified values.
 * tests are executed in parallel in all regions and for each region 8 tests are executed concurrently
 * in case of failures the failed tests are retried once more after a delay of 60 seconds
-* tests reports are genarated in html, junitxml and json formats
+* tests reports are generated in html, junitxml and json formats

 #### Tests Outputs & Reports